drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

     | Properties that contain an `anyOf` statement showing `null` | Adds `"nullable: true"` to those properties and removes the `anyOf` statement. |
     | `"definitions"`        | `"components/schemas"`                    |

-1. After the tool finishes converting the JSON Schema files to YAML files, the tool constructs the OpenAPI service document.
+1. After the tool converts the JSON Schema files to YAML files, it constructs the OpenAPI service document.
 To accomplish this, the tool processes the cached URI, HTTP, and action information in the converted JSON Schema files.
 For each URI, the tool creates the path entry with its HTTP methods, request body, and responses.